chef/chef-web-docs/content/custom_resources/glossary.md

 ## sensitive

 A property can be marked sensitive by specifying `sensitive: true` on the property.
-This prevents the contents of the property from being exported to data collection and sent to an Automate server.
+This prevents the contents of the property from being exported to data collection and sent to an Automate server or shown in the logs of the Chef Infra Client run.

 ## validators